 Please note: We ask all students, including Leiden University and Leiden University Archaeology students to apply for both the MA and RMA, to guarantee you a place in the MA in case you are rejected for the RMA.

-It is not possible to be admitted to the RMA/RMSc Archaeology through a pre-master or bridging programme.
-Apply for the MA/MSc instead.
+It is not possible to be admitted to the RMA/RMSc Archaeology through a pre-master or bridging programme beforehand.
+Apply for the MA/MSc or the pre-master programme instead.

 For detailed information, including exemption criteria and methods of submission, refer to English language proficiency.

 Note that English test results may not be more than two years old.
 The following types of English test are accepted:

 - We do not accept IELTS General Training or IELTS Indicator

 - We are not yet able to accept the new IELTS online.

 - TOEFL: internet based

 - We do not accept the following types of test: TOEFL My Best ™ scores (multiple test scores combined), TOEFL Essentials™ or institutional tests such as ITP.